After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

-The IRIS Plastic Dog Playpen is almost an ideal indoor/outdoor playpen for puppies and smaller dogs.
+The Best Dog Playpen By IRIS 24-Inch is almost an ideal indoor/outdoor playpen for puppies and smaller dogs.
 It’s a bit light and small for animals with some real size to them, but the plastic won’t scratch your floors but will still hold up to the weather quite well.
 It’s also available in quite a few colors.

 Even better, there’s a roof that will fit the pen and you can purchase it in either four or eight-panel designs which allows you a great amount of versatility in how you want to use it.